Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Added an Opera building model (this might cause incompatibilities with other mods that add buildings.)

 Changelog fot 2.4.0g "Horta"
+Fixes:
+- Albert Speer is no longer forced to work before being born as a punishment for his sins.

 Characters:
 - Herbert Eustis Winlock (random American Archaeologist)